Dental care during the Covid 19 pandemic

 Dentistry will look very different for some time, however we will still be able to provide preventive care and usual treatment options.

 Infection control and patient safety has always been a top priority.
-The coronavirus has not gone away and so additional measures have been put into place for the protection of our patients and staff.
+Additional measures have been put into place for the protection of our patients and staff.
 This includes wearing additional personal protective equipment (PPE) for everyone’s safety.
-In anticipation of re-opening we have been working hard over the past 10 weeks to obtain PPE from a variety of sources.
+Please be reassured that we have adequate supplies of PPE to continue to provide the service.

 Increased opening hours and re-scheduling some routine appointments

-We are increasing our opening hours by 50%, however implementing the extra safety measures will initially reduce the the number of patients we can see on a daily basis.
+We have increased our opening hours by 50%, however implementing the extra safety measures will initially reduce the the number of patients we can see on a daily basis.

-We are confident that we will be able to provide all the care needed to maintain your dental health, however we are re-scheduling some routine check-ups and hygienist appointments to a later date.
-This will only happen if it is necessary and safe to do so.
+We are confident that we will be able to provide all the care needed to maintain your dental health.
+The additional time needed and changes in the way patients move through the building means that it has been necessary to re-schedule some combined routine check-up and hygienist appointments.
 Some patients with pre-existing health conditions are advised to delay attending the practice.
 We will be in touch with anyone unable to attend to discuss how we can help.
 This might involving provide care remotely.

 Returning to normal